ManoharSingh1311/Bank_Management_System/README.md

-## ATM_Simulator_System_(Bank_Management_System)
+## Bank_Management_System_(ATM_Simulator_System)

-**This Java project is an ATM simulator system that functions similarly to a real ATM.
+**This Java project is a bank management system that includes an ATM simulator, functioning similarly to a real ATM.
 It provides various functionalities such as opening a bank account, depositing money, withdrawing money, viewing a mini statement, changing PIN, etc.**

 **Features**